cloudveiltech/wc-monitor/README.md

-# wc-monitor
+# WooCommerce Subscription Report

-Monitor for WooCommerce webhook failures
+This is a WooCommerce plugin that allows you to easily monitor for WooCommerce webhooks becoming disabled.